TcMenu/TaskManagerIO/README.md

   }
 ```

+To schedule tasks that have an interval of longer than an hour, use the long schedule support as follows (more details in the longSchedule example):

+First create a long schedule either globally or using the new operator:

+    TmLongSchedule hourAndHalfSchedule(makeHourSchedule(1, 30), &myTaskExec);

+Then add it to task manager during setup or as needed:

+    taskManager.registerEvent(&hourAndHalfSchedule);

+After this the callback (or event object) registered in the TmLongSchedule will be called whenever scheduled.

 From 1.2.1 onwards reentrant locking has been added, if you have a shared resource that you need to lock around, you can do this in tasks.
 See the reentrantLocking example for more details.

 As of V1.1 - Arduino Only - If you want to use the legacy interrupt marshalling support instead of building an event you must additionally include the following: